jampez77/DVLA-Vehicle-Enquiry-Service/README.md

 ## Installation through [HACS](https://hacs.xyz/)
-There is an active [PR](https://github.com/hacs/default/pull/2058) to get this into [HACS](https://hacs.xyz/), once that is merged then you can install the **DVLA Vehicle Enquiry Service** integration by searching for it there in HA instance.
+You can install the **DVLA Vehicle Enquiry Service** integration by searching for it there in HA instance.

-Until then you will have to add this repository manually:

-Go to HACS -> 3 dot menu -> Custom Repositories:-

-Paste `https://github.com/jampez77/DVLA-Vehicle-Enquiry-Service` into Repository field and select `Integration`

-Now you should be able to find it in HACS as normal.

 ## Manual Installation
 Use this route only if you do not want to use [HACS](https://hacs.xyz/) and love the pain of manually installing regular updates.